Contact:

 Typical damage patterns and causes

-Damage to floor slabs and screeds arises from mechanical loading, moisture and climatic variations, chemical action, or design weaknesses.
+Damage to floor slabs and screeds arises from mechanical loading, moisture and climatic variations, chemical action, or design and execution weaknesses.
 A sound diagnosis is a prerequisite for determining removal scope and suitable methods.

 • Cracks: shrinkage cracks, settlement cracks, thermally induced cracks, cracks due to reinforcement corrosion or overload.